 Best for Sourdough: Victorinox Swiss Army 10.25-Inch Bread Knife

-What We Don't Like: Utilitarian appearance, long blade is difficult to store
+What We Don't Love: Utilitarian appearance, long blade is difficult to store

 Versatility is the quality this knife exudes.
 The thin blade with sharp teeth slices bread adeptly but also makes quick work of crusty sandwiches, executes paper-thin tomato slices, and deftly carves roasted meats.
 The blade has a slight curve which allows better control and balance while cutting.
 And, the Fibrox handle has a soft, grippy feel, making for a comfortable, and secure cutting experience.